 One of the most important factors that has always attracted visitors is the Iranian hospitality.
 Many western visitors do not have a correct view of Islam due to negative propaganda and are unaware of Iranian attitude towards guests.

 So you can experience the reality by traveling to Iran.
-Don't listen to what the mainstream of US media about Iran.
+Don't listen to what the mainstream of US media says about Iran.
 Travel to Iran, and enjoy a few thousand years of culture and civilization alongside hospitable people.

 According to "Independent", the results of a new study show that Iran's safety can be compared to European countries and is among the safest countries in the world- listed next to Britain, Slovenia, Denmark and Switzerland. read the full article here